Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Related Work

 \section{Related Work}

-There has been much interest in using multi-camera systems in both academic and industrial communities.
-The most common case is that a set of cameras, particularly with non-overlapping views, are mounted rigidly on self-driving vehicles, unmanned aerial vehicles (UAV) or AR headsets.

 Due to the absence of a single center of projection, the camera model of multi-camera systems is different from the standard pinhole camera.
 Pless proposed to express the light rays as Pl\"{u}cker lines and derived the generalized camera model which has become a standard representation for the multi-camera systems~\cite{pless2003using}.
-Stew{\'e}nius~\emph{et al.} proposed the first minimal solution to estimate the relative pose of a multi-camera system from 6 point correspondences, which produces up to 64 solutions~\cite{henrikstewenius2005solutions}.
-Kim~\emph{et al.} later proposed several approaches for motion estimation using second-order cone programming~\cite{kim2007visual} or branch-and-bound techniques~\cite{kim2009motion}.
-Lim~\emph{et al.} presented the antipodal epipolar constraint and estimated the relative motion by using antipodal points~\cite{lim2010estimating}.
-Li~\emph{et al.} provided several linear solvers to compute the relative pose, among which the most commonly used one requires 17 point correspondences~\cite{li2008linear}.
-Kneip and Li proposed an iterative approach for the relative pose estimation based on eigenvalue minimization~\cite{kneip2014efficient}.
-Ventura~\emph{et al.} used first-order approximation of the relative rotation to simplify the problem and estimated the relative pose from 6 point correspondences~\cite{ventura2015efficient}.
+Stew{\'e}nius~\emph{et al.} proposed the first minimal solution to estimate the relative pose of a multi-camera system from 6 PCs, which produces up to 64 solutions~\cite{henrikstewenius2005solutions}.
+Li~\emph{et al.} provided several linear solvers to compute the relative pose, among which the most commonly used one requires 17 PCs~\cite{li2008linear}.
+Kneip~\emph{et al.} proposed an iterative approach for the relative pose estimation based on eigenvalue minimization~\cite{kneip2014efficient}.
+Ventura~\emph{et al.} used first-order approximation of the rotation to simplify the problem and estimated the relative pose from 6 PCs~\cite{ventura2015efficient}.

-By considering additional motion constraints or using additional information provided by an IMU, the number of required point correspondences can be further reduced.
-Lee~\emph{et al.} presented a minimal solution with two point correspondences for the ego-motion estimation of a multi-camera system, which constrains the relative motion by the Ackermann motion model~\cite{hee2013motion}.
-In addition, a variety of algorithms have been proposed when a common direction of the multi-camera system is known,~\emph{i.e.}, an IMU provides the roll and pitch angles of the multi-camera system.
-The relative pose estimation with known vertical direction requires a minimum of 4 point correspondences~\cite{hee2014relative,sweeney2014solving,liu2017robust}.
+By considering additional motion constraints or using additional information provided by an IMU, the number of required PCs can be further reduced.
+Lee~\emph{et al.} presented a minimal solution with two PCs for the ego-motion estimation of a multi-camera system, which constrains the relative motion by the Ackermann motion model~\cite{hee2013motion}.
+In addition, a variety of algorithms have been proposed when a common direction of the multi-camera system is known,~\emph{i.e.} an IMU provides the roll and pitch angles of the multi-camera system.
+The relative pose estimation with known vertical direction requires a minimum of 4 PCs~\cite{hee2014relative,sweeney2014solving,liu2017robust}.